Remi-Coulom/joedb/doc/source/intro.rst

 .. literalinclude:: ./tutorial/tutorial.joedbc
    :language: none

-Running the compiler with these files will generate tutorial.h and tutorial.cpp, two files that you can use to manipulate data conveniently in C++:
+Running the compiler with these files will generate tutorial.h and tutorial.cpp, two files that can be used to manipulate data conveniently in C++:

 .. literalinclude:: ./tutorial/tutorial_main.cpp
    :language: c++